 The very thought that "Islamic science" has to be different from "Western science" suggests the need for a radically different way of thinking.
 Scientific method is scientific method and rationality is rationality, regardless of the religion practiced by individual scientists

 For all that, we are all aware that different nations, different cultures and different religions achieve varied and even conflicting levels of intellectual achievement.
 The Western democracies, including Israel, have for some time now been the highest achievers in fields such as science, technology, medicine, information technology, astronomy and the exploration of space, as well as in modern academic disciplines such as sociology, anthropology, critical history, economics, analytical politics, statistics, and unbiased religious studies, among others.
 Western academic standards of rationality and objectivity have been behind most of those achievements.
-Sadly, many scholars in Western countries, not least the US, have abandoned even a semblance of neutrality on and off campus, following a deep politicization of many humanities subjects, above all the Middle East and related studies.
+Sadly, many scholars in Western countries, not least the US, have abandoned even a semblance of neutrality on and off campus, of many humanities subjects, above all the Middle East and related studies.

 What follows has nothing to do with race or ethnicity.
 It is a discussion of why some cultures (in several forms) appear to have remained in high levels of ignorance and underachievement, and those cultures sometimes appear to include the culture of the religion of Islam, regardless of where it is practiced.
 Muslims belong to just about every ethnic group in the world, so it will be clear that concerns about their religion and culture (or cultures) are totally apart from race.
 Rather, they seem to stem from a widespread lack of literacy, opportunities for education and exposure to questioning, as well as to a wide range of ideas.
 Of course, if one is convinced that questioning might cause one to burn in hell forever, that could also be an impediment.